 Snake Creek - From park boundary to pipe outlet (3 miles in).
 Brown and brook trout.

 Strawberry Creek - Catch and release Bonneville cutthroat trout.

-Baker Lake - Accessed by a 12 mile hike round trip from Baker Creek trailhead.
-Baker Lake is at an elevation of approximately 10,730 feet.
+Baker Lake - Accessed by a 12 mile (round-trip) hike from Baker Creek trailhead.
+Baker Lake is at approximately 10,730 feet in elevation.
 The lake is approximately 4 surface acres at its maximum and drops rapidly through the summer.
 Brook and Lahontan cutthroat trout.

-Shingle or Williams Creeks - Accessed by four wheel-drive roads on west side of park.
+Shingle or Williams Creeks - Accessed by four-wheel drive roads on the west side of the park.
 Rainbow trout.

 Park Map [1.8 MB]